 Make-up Assignment Grade Description Action 25 Assignment was satisfactory.
 No further action is necessary.
 0 Assignment was unsatisfactory.
-Check the feedback and resubmit the assignment by December 10.
+Check the feedback and resubmit the assignment by December 9 at 5PM.
 I have not yet posted grades for the assignment.
 Please be patient.
-For make-up assignments that are submitted prior to Thanksgiving, I will try to post the grades by December 10.
+For make-up assignments that are submitted prior to the last week of classes, I will try to post the grades by December 9 at 5PM.